14 Unexpected Day Jobs of Bestselling Authors

 12. John Green – Hospital Chaplain

 The internet maven (and YA bestseller) was a student chaplain at a children’s hospital in Columbus, OH.
-While he didn’t end up pursuing a career in the clergy, his experience did end up inspiring his most successful book to date: The Fault in Our Stars, chronicling a tragic romance in a hospital support group.
+While he didn’t pursue a career in the clergy, his experience inspired his most successful book to date: The Fault in Our Stars, chronicling a tragic romance in a hospital support group.

 13. Charles Bukowski – Postman